benjaminion/upgrading-ethereum-book/src/book.md

 (Conventionally $G_1$ and $G_2$ are written as additive groups, and $G_T$ as multiplicative, so the $\cdot$ operator is point multiplication in $G_T$.)

-From this, we can deduce that all of the following identities hold:
+From this, we can deduce that all the following identities hold:

 $$
 e([a]P,[b]Q)=e(P,[b]Q)^a=e(P,Q)^{ab}=e(P,[a]Q)^b=e([b]P,[a]Q)